markdownlint/markdownlint/docs/creating_rules.md

 checks whitespace usage in a document, you can add the `:whitespace` tag, and users who don't care about whitespace can exclude that tag on the command line or in style files.

+You can also specify aliases for the rule, which can be used to refer to the rule with a human-readable name rather than MD000.
+To do this, add then with the 'aliases' directive.
+Whenever you refer to a rule, such as for including/excluding in the configuration or in style files, you can use an alias for the rule instead of its ID.

 After that, any parameters the rule takes are specified.
 If your rule checks for a specific number of things, or if you can envision multiple variants of